margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "Sorrow is turned into joy when the body is controlled by spiritual Life, Truth, and Love."

+* A teacher from God

+"Jesus

+"we know that thou art a teacher come from God"
+"God be with him"
+"Except a man be born again, he cannot see the kingdom of God."

+* Born again

+"That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.
+Marvel not that I said unto thee, Ye must be born again.
+The wind bloweth where it listeth, and thou hearest the sound thereof, but canst tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit."

+* Spirit blesses man

+"the sorrowing are comforted"
+"the sinning are reformed"
+"the effects of one universal God, the invisible good dwelling in eternal Science"

+* wind (pneuma), spirit

+"The wind [pneuma] bloweth where it listeth...
+So is every one that is born of the Spirit"

+* Emerge gently

+"come naturally into Spirit through better health and morals and as the result of spiritual growth"

+* Lengthened days

+"The understanding that Life is God, Spirit, lengthens our days by strengthening our trust in the deathless reality of Life, its almightiness and immortality."

+* the spirit of the Lord Go is upon me

+"the Lord hath anointed me to preach good tidings"

+* beauty for ashes

+"To appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they might be called trees of righteousness, the planting of the Lord, that he might be glorified."

+* Unformed thoughts gathered

+"Spirit, God, gathers unformed thoughts into their proper channels, and unfolds these thoughts even as He opens the petals of a holy purpose in order that the purpose may appear."

+* reapparance of Christianity

+"the reappearance of the Christianity which heals the sick and destorys error, and no other sign shall be given."

+* immortality and life, the way

+* Be ye therefore perfect

+"Be ye therefore perfet, even as your Father which is in heaven is perfect!"
+"Go ye into all the world, and preach the gospel to every creature!"
+"Heal the sick!"

 ## Week of January 18, 2020 - 'Truth' - Inspiring Passages ##